|1676 Map noted "Green's Land"|

 …The origin and date of the house at Clear Springs cannot be determined exactly, but its style and the unusual survival of architectural elements indicate it may be the oldest standing structure in Craven County and probably one of the oldest in the state.

 Farnifold Green patented the land on which the house was later built.
-His will, written in 1711, left his considerable property to his sons, and by division of a grant on the Neuse River, the Clear Springs property came to his son, James.
+His will, written in 1711, left his considerable property to his sons, and by division of a grant on the Neuse River, the plantation property came to his son, James.
 Farnifold was killed in an Indian uprising in 1714 when James was only four years old.
 If James had built upon his property by the time he was thirty, then the present house might be dated at circa 1740, and this is stylistically possible.

 As late as 1756 the ownership of the property was still in question, and James petitioned Governor Arthur Dobbs to settle the dispute.
 That petition* notes that the land was granted to Farnifold in 1707 and that he